 The Chairman.
 (Reading:)

-29. Wherefore, this people shall keep my commandments, saith the Lord of Hosts, or cursed be the land for their sakes.
+Mr. Smith.
+That is right.
+Still further, if you please.29.
+Wherefore, this people shall keep my commandments, saith the Lord of Hosts, or cursed by the land for their sakes.

 The Chairman.
 I do not want to read the whole book.